By SF Gate Contributor Updated January 21, 2021

 The most effective solution is to use exclusion or barrier methods that make it impossible for birds and animals to reach the berries.
 Spread chicken wire with 1-inch holes over the berries to keep birds away from them, although this method won’t work for raccoons and squirrels who can crawl right under the wire.
 Another option is to make a wooden frame or PVC pipe hoop tunnel.
 Staple or tie the chicken wire to the frame and secure the frame over the berries.
 To harvest the berries, simply lift the frame out of the way.

 Insects are smaller and less obvious than birds and mammals, but they can cause significant damage to your strawberries.
 Slugs, snails, earwigs and aphids are all common pests.
 Bury a shallow bowl of beer at ground level near the strawberries to attract and drown slugs and snails.
 Place wet, rolled up sheets of newspaper in the strawberries to catch earwigs which like to shelter there, says Cedar Circle Farm.
 Gather and dunk the newspaper into soapy water each morning and then replace to catch more.

-to dispatch aphids, spray strawberry leaves thoroughly with insecticidal soap. apply a ready-to-use insecticidal soap liberally, covering both the tops and bottoms of the leaves on a cool, overcast day. applying it on a sunny day can burn the strawberry plants. insecticidal soap is safer than most pesticides. similar to other soaps and detergents, it causes skin and eye irritation and vomiting or indigestion if ingested. carefully wash fruit that has been treated with insecticidal soap before eating it. [external_footer]
+To dispatch aphids, spray strawberry leaves thoroughly with insecticidal soap.
+Apply a ready-to-use insecticidal soap liberally, covering both the tops and bottoms of the leaves on a cool, overcast day.
+Applying it on a sunny day can burn the strawberry plants.
+Insecticidal soap is safer than most pesticides.
+Similar to other soaps and detergents, it causes skin and eye irritation and vomiting or indigestion if ingested.
+Carefully wash fruit that has been treated with insecticidal soap before eating it. [external_footer]